TIRx Lowering Pipeline#

 BF16StorageLegalize

-• host: LowerTVMBuiltin (lower tvm_* builtins), LowerIntrin (target-specific intrinsics)
+• host: LowerTVMBuiltin (lowers tvm_* builtins), LowerIntrin (lowers target-specific intrinsics)

-• device: LowerWarpMemory (warp-scoped buffers → shuffles), StmtSimplify, LowerIntrin
+• device: LowerWarpMemory (lowers warp-scoped buffers to shuffles), StmtSimplify, LowerIntrin

 Inside LowerTIRx#